kaciekomoto/Relocate/README.md

 ## Major Hurdles
 #### 1. Working with two interconnected models when creating CRUDability
-Working with two models that were related to eachother, I had to pay special attention to how each were being passed with nested components.
+Working with two models that were related to eachother, I had to pay special attention to how each were being passed between components, espcially nested ones.

 #### 2. Making changes after Heroku Deployment
-After deploying to Heroku, I noticed that, espcially with my React frontend deployment, it took a while to push/update with my new changes.
-And this slowed down my productivity a bit.
+After deploying to Heroku, my React frontend deployment took a lot longer to update after pushing new changes.
+Thus, making it more difficult to test my code as I implemented more features.

 ## Ideas for Future Modifications
 1. User Authentication